mrchrisadams/sonniesedge-website/content/talks/dear-developer.md

 <div class="comp-talk__slide"><img class="comp-talk__image" src="/images/talks/dear-developer/history-repeating/a11y-who.jpeg" alt=""></div>
 <div class="comp-talk__text">
 <h3>A11y-who?</h3>
 <p>It's not just performance where we have inexplicably low industry knowledge.
 Accessibility is still an unknown to most developers.
-Personally, this one blows my mind - it it still somehow not a core requirement of being a front end developer.
+Personally, this one blows my mind - it is still somehow not a core requirement of being a front end developer.
 It should be a _core skill_, the default on any frontend developers resume.
 </div>
 </section>